I Lost My Job

 I did finally get motivated to make a resume website, the design of which I’ve since become ashamed of, but the structure of which I’m very proud of.
 I’ll let you know how the job search is going later.

-8 thoughts on “I Lost My Job
+8 Replies to “I Lost My Job”

 1. Miss seeing you at the CoSentry offices.
 I talked with Val yesterday during the Milbank Hospital banquet and he told me about your new job.
 Sounds great.